About Fossil Shark Teeth

 History of the Carcharocles megalodon Shark

-I specialize in teeth from the Carcharocles megalodon shark which thrived during the above time period.
+We specialize in teeth from the Carcharocles megalodon shark which thrived during the above time period.
 This shark was the largest shark to ever swim the ocean.
 Reaching an overall maximum length of approximately 60 feet, this shark was three times the size of the modern Great White (Carcharodon carcharias) shark.

 Carcharocles megalodon Teeth and What Makes Them So Valuable

 The teeth from the megalodon shark are truly massive in both length and width.
 The largest teeth are as large as a man's hand and can weigh well over a pound.
 The largest complete megalodon tooth ever found measures just over 7" in slant height (measure of the longest side from tip of tooth to the top of the root).
 Teeth this size, however, are extremely rare.
 There are only a few teeth in the world that measure over 7" legitimately (however there have been lots of "stretched fakes" so be careful what you buy!!).
 Smaller teeth are much more common with the average size being about 3 1/2" - 4 1/2" in slant height.
-Teeth over 5" are uncommon and over 6" are very rare, so the value of teeth this size is significantly greater than the smaller ones.
+Teeth over 5" are more uncommon and over 6" can be quite rare, so the value of teeth this size is significantly greater than the smaller ones.